tunjiomoniwa/DMARL/README.md

 # DMARL
-This git repository is linked to the thesis research titled: "Using deep reinforcement learning to optimise energy efficiency of UAV small cells in urban environments" It presents codes for the Decentralised Multi-Agent Reinforcement Learning (DMARL) for UAV-assisted networks.
+This git repository is linked to the thesis research titled: "Optimising Energy Efficiency in UAV-Assisted Networks using Multi-Agent
+Reinforcement Learning" It presents codes for the Decentralised Multi-Agent Reinforcement Learning (DMARL) for UAV-assisted networks.
 Here, each UAV in the network is equipped with an autonomous agent.
 Our DMARL solution comprises of 5 variants, namely:
 1. DQLSI variant coded using MATLAB, while
 2. MAD-DDQN,